pablolazaro/angular-component/README.md

         { "name": "myStringVar", "typeof": "string", "parent": "myNumberVar", "http": { "url": "api/telefono/{{myNumberVar}}", "responseName": "myString" } }
     ]

-This way, once resolved, all definitions of the JSON object will be accessible from the component scope, and without writing any piece of  JavaScript code!
+This way, once all definitions has been resolved they will be accessible from the component scope, and without writing any piece of  JavaScript code!

 ## Usage

 Suppose you need a reusable component in your web application using **AngularJS**.
-This component should work fine everywhere you place it, regardless of what surrounds it and independently of route changes of the application (and possible resolve function which come with it).
+This component should work fine everywhere you place it, regardless of what surrounds it and also of route changes of the application (and possible resolve function which come with it).
 So, what do you need to do to achieve this requirements using *angular-component*?.

 Lets start defining the HTML component: